openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-# Notification Endpoint {#notification_endpoint}
+# Notification Endpoint {#notification-endpoint}

 This endpoint is used by the Wallet to notify the Credential Issuer of certain events for issued Credentials.
 These events enable the Credential Issuer to take subsequent actions after issuance.
 The Credential Issuer needs to return one or more `notification_id` parameters in the Credential Response or the Batch Credential Response for the Wallet to be able to use this Endpoint.
 Support for this endpoint is OPTIONAL.
 The Issuer cannot assume that a notification will be sent for every issued credential since the use of this Endpoint is not mandatory for the Wallet.

-The Wallet MUST present to the Notification Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token_endpoint).
+The Wallet MUST present to the Notification Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token-endpoint).

 A Credential Issuer that requires a request to the Notification Endpoint MUST ensure the Access Token issued by the Authorization Server is valid at the Notification Endpoint.